-Examples of block elements:
+Examples of block-level elements:

 Examples of inline elements:

-Changing an inline element to a block element, or vice versa, can be useful for making the page look a specific way, and still follow web standards.
+Changing an inline element to a block element, or vice versa, can be useful for making the page look a specific way, and still follow the web standards.

 The following example displays <span> elements as block elements: